Degree, Minors and Certificates Offered

 Students of anthropology gain a basic understanding of the cultural basis of human society, and of the origin and development of humanity useful both for understanding the human condition and as a preparation for work in many fields, not just in anthropology.
 For example, the department offers a uniquely broad range of courses on the cultures of Asia and the Pacific, as well as on aspects of American society, that provide students with a fund of cultural knowledge and insights upon which to build a career in law, medicine, public health, teaching, business, and other professions.
 While some BA graduates in anthropology find employment in anthropology, normally an MA or PhD is required to work as an anthropologist in a university, museum, or other institution.
 The department has a long-standing graduate program, which trains students in all aspects of anthropology, focusing especially on Asia and the Pacific.
 The training emphasizes field research; in any one year students are engaged in such projects as excavating an ancient religious temple on Tahiti, recording ritual life in rural Java, or analyzing the social system of a Japanese factory.

-Three of the 300- and 400-level courses may be from related disciplines with prior approval of the student's advisor.
+Two of the 300- and 400-level courses may be from related disciplines with prior approval of our advisor.

 For information on a Bachelor Degree Program Sheet, go to www.manoa.hawaii.edu/ovcaa/programsheets/.

 Intended candidates for the MA or PhD need not have an undergraduate background in anthropology.
 All applicants must submit to the department GRE General Test scores and three letters of recommendation at the time of application.
 Lack of previous training in anthropology may result, however, in study to fill gaps in knowledge.
 All incoming students are required to attend the Anthropology Colloquium Series in the first two semesters.
 Applications for admission will be considered for the fall semester only.
-The deadline for submission of applications, including international students, is December 1.
+The deadline for submission of applications, including international students, is January 15 of every year.

 The MA program ensures that graduates grasp fundamentals in their elected subfields, while the PhD program provides an opportunity for further specialization.